narasux/jutland/README_EN.md

 **Jutland** is a 2D real-time naval strategy game implemented using the Golang game engine Ebiten.

+> The project is currently being updated irregularly.
+A release will be released after it is completed.
+To experience it first, you need to prepare your own Golang development environment.

 ## How to Start

+### Recommended devices

+Currently, the screen compatibility has only been tested for 16" / 27" screens.
+It is recommended to use these two sizes of screens for experience :)

+CPU / graphics card requirements are not very high, but too low will probably cause frame jams (because some optimizations are not done well at present orz)

 ### Game Guide